Snow White (Disney character): Other appearances

 In a season six episode of the sitcom series Full House known as The House Meets The Mouse Parts 1 & 2, Snow White appeared in Part 2.
 Snow White also had cameos in the films Who Framed Roger Rabbit (1988) where she appears in the Toontown scene and at the end of the film with the toons and The Lion King 1½ (2004) where she, Seven Dwarfs, and other Disney characters came to rewatch the film with Timon and Pumbaa.
 In 2014, Snow White made a guest appearance on Sofia the First, in "The Enchanted Feast".
 She tells Sofia about how her stepmother tricked her by assuming a disguise, helping Sofia to determine that a visiting sorceress is actually an old foe, Miss Nettle.
 Snow White, alongside other Disney Princesses, appeared in the film Ralph Breaks the Internet.
 She, along with the other Princesses, are portrayed in what The Washington Post described as a parody of the "Disney Princess Industrial Complex", and are later seen wearing modern outfits inspired by their respective backstories.

 In the ABC television series Once Upon a Time, an alternative version of Snow White is the daughter of King Leopold and Queen Eva and later stepdaughter of the Evil Queen (Regina Mills).
 She is the true love of Prince Charming, mother of Emma Swan and Prince Neal, and grandmother of Emma's son Henry.
 In Storybrooke, she appears as Mary Margaret Blanchard, Henry Mills' teacher at Storybrooke Elementary School.

 In the Disney Channel Original Movie Descendants, Snow White appears as a news reporter who reports activities in Auradon.

 Snow White appears as one of the main characters in Lego's animated special Lego Disney Princess: The Castle Quest, released on Disney+ on August 18, 2023.
 She also appears in the 2025 sequel, Lego Disney Princess: Villains Unite.

 Snow White appears in the short film Once Upon a Studio.
 She sings with Mulan and Asha near the end of "When You Wish Upon a Star" and sits next to the Prince in the group photo.

 Rachel Zegler as Snow White in the poster for the 2025 Disney film with Gal Gadot as the Evil Queen.

 She is played by Rachel Zegler in Disney's live-action adaptation of the animated film.
 While the film received mixed reviews, most critics considered Zegler's performance as "one huge highlight" of the film.
+In this version of the film, unlike most of her fairy tale versions, Snow White is revealed to be named for a snowstorm on the day of her birth by her parents to remind her of her resilience.